seraphimsys/BYI_DNI/README.md

 <h6 align="center">we don't talk much at first. we tend to chip in a few comments around new people and it takes a while for us to warm up.
 <h6 align="center">we will block people freely. we do not have to give you a reason.
 <h6 align="center">we reclaim slurs we can use as well as kys / kms jokes.
-<h6 align="center">we are lack the ability to feel empathy, please do not expect it, even if it is fake.
+<h6 align="center">we lack the ability to feel empathy, please do not expect it, even if it is fake.
 <h6 align="center">we are often off tab or napping. please whisper to int for the fastest reply.
 <p>ㅤ</p>
 <p align="center"><img src="https://64.media.tumblr.com/e7c5c1beafed361e92c54c98edae7d41/3b6b7e90eaa33936-0f/s2048x3072/c76b0893379587fe51e7773684fd0dbeee5e07c2.pnj"/>